merecoin/merecoin/README.md

 - Run it.

-- Go to programm-console (from top-menu of programm) and enter the command:
+- Go to program-console (from top-menu of program) and enter the command:

 setgenerate true 1